greggman/webgl-lint/README.md

 * If there is a WebGL error it tries to provide more info about why

-  * for framebuffer feedback it will tell you which texture assigned to which uniform and which attachment
+  * for framebuffer feedback it will tell you which textures assigned to which uniforms and which attachments

   * for other errors it will try print extra info where possible.